Dimension Reduction for Large-Scale Federated Data: Statistical Rate and Asymptotic Inference: Introduction

 \section{Introduction}

-As one of the most popular methods for dimension reduction, principal component analysis (PCA) finds applications in a broad spectrum of scientific fields including network studies \citep{abbe2017entrywise}, statistical genetics \citep{reich2008pca} and finance \citep{Pasini2017PRINCIPALCA}.
-Methodologically, parameter estimation in many statistical models is based on PCA, such as spectral clustering in graphical models \citep{abbe2018sbmrev}, missing data imputation through low-rank matrix completion \citep{jiang2016sparrec}, and clustering with subsequent k-means refinement in Gaussian mixture models \citep{chen2020spectral}.
-When it comes to real data analysis, however, several shortcomings of the traditional PCA method hinder its application to large-scale datasets.
-First, the high dimensionality and large sample size of modern big data can render the PCA computation infeasible in practice. {For instance}, PCA is commonly used for controlling for ancestry confounding in Genome-Wide Association Studies (GWAS) \cite{price2006population}, yet biomedical databases, such as the UK Biobank \citep{ukbiobank2015cathie}, often contain hundreds of thousands to millions of Single Nucleotide Polymorphisms (SNPs) and subjects, which entails more scalable algorithms to handle the intensive computation of PCA.
-Second, large-scale datasets in many applications are stored in federated ecosystems, where data cannot leave individual warehouses due to privacy protection considerations \citep{BioMe1, dey2022efficient, dhruva2020aggregating, klarin2018genetics, BioVu1}.
+Widely employed for dimension reduction, principal component analysis (PCA) finds applications in various scientific fields, including network studies \citep{abbe2017entrywise}, statistical genetics \citep{reich2008pca} and finance \citep{Pasini2017PRINCIPALCA}.
+Parameter estimation in many statistical models is based on PCA, such as spectral clustering in graphical models \citep{abbe2018sbmrev}, and clustering with subsequent k-means refinement in Gaussian mixture models \citep{chen2020spectral}.
+When it comes to real data analysis, however, several shortcomings of the traditional PCA hinder its application to large-scale datasets.
+First, the high dimensionality and large sample size of modern big data can make the computation of PCA infeasible. {For instance}, PCA is frequently employed to address ancestry confounding in Genome-Wide Association Studies (GWAS) \citep{price2006population}, yet large biobanks, such as the UK Biobank \citep{ukbiobank2015cathie}, often contain hundreds of thousands to millions of Single Nucleotide Polymorphisms (SNPs) and subjects, necessitating more scalable algorithms for efficient computation.
+Second, large-scale datasets in many applications are stored in federated ecosystems, where data cannot leave individual warehouses due to privacy protection considerations \citep{BioMe1, dey2022efficient, BioVu1}.
 This calls for federated learning methods \citep{jordan2019communication,li2020federated} that provide efficient and privacy-protected strategies for joint analysis across data warehouses without the need to exchange individual-level data.

-The burgeoning popularity of large-scale data necessitates the development of fast algorithms that can cope with both high dimensionality and massiveness efficiently and distributively.
-Indeed, efforts have been made in recent years on developing fast PCA and distributed PCA algorithms.
-The existing fast PCA algorithms use the full-sample data and apply random projection to speed up PCA calculations \citep{chen2016integrating, halkofinding2011}, while the existing distributed PCA algorithms apply the traditional PCA method to the split data and aggregate the results \citep{fandistributed2019, Kargupta2001distributed}.
+In view of those limitations, efforts have been made in recent years on developing fast PCA and distributed PCA algorithms.